Stokes-Kydd House (1908)

-This reproduction print shop was erected on site in 1994 to house the the UHC's printing equipment, which was donated by Harry Stemp and Bill Keyzers after the Uxbridge Printing Company was sold.
-The building houses several printing presses and other equipment, all of which are fully operational.
+This reproduction print shop was purpose-built in 1994 to house the the UHC's printing equipment, which was donated by Harry Stemp and Bill Keyzers from the Uxbridge Printing Company.
+The building houses several printing presses, wood type, leaded type, and other print equipment, all of which are fully operational.

 Presses include a Platen Printing Press, Heidelberg Letter Press, Intertype, and hand proof press, and a challenge proof press.

 Scott Township Municipal Hall (1860)

 The Scott Township Municipal Hall is designated under the Ontario Heritage Act.

 The Scott Township Municipal Hall was originally built by Anthony Thompson on the northeast corner of Concession 5 Lot 14 in Scott Township.
 It was used by the township council until the end of 1967, when it was purchased by Dorothy and Ed Brown.
 They relocated it to their farm where it was outfitted with vertical siding and served as a Country Heritage Museum.
 It was moved to the UHC grounds in 1993.